sara-sabr/ITStrategy/_pages/en/software-assessment-sharing-pilot.md

 ESDC helped to demonstrate the value of the pilot by being the first to add their documents and this resulted in 140 members from 42 departments joining the group over the course of the pilot.

-However, it should be noted that despite this interest, only one document was shared by another department (Canadian Food Inspection Agency (CFIA)) on the GCXchange group page during the pilot.
+However, it should be noted that despite this interest, only one document was shared by another department (Canadian Food Inspection Agency (CFIA)) on the GCxchange group page during the pilot.

 ### Kudos received about the pilot